ev2900/OpenSearch_Neural_Search/README.md

 }
 ```

 Note down the task id from the API response.
 This will be used in subsequent steps.
-After uploading the model you will notice that a index *.plugins-ml-model* and *.plugins-ml-task* now exist.
+After uploading the model you will notice that indexes *.plugins-ml-model* and *.plugins-ml-task* now exist.

 3. Get the model id